yahyamhi/Compact_Programming_Python/Homework_Assignments/Homework008/readme.md

 Usage

-To run the tests, navigate to the directory containing the tests.py that is (Homework008/polls/tests.py
+To run the tests, navigate to the directory containing the tests.py that is (Homework008/polls/tests.py) and run the file.